 Exercise, in general, can be effective for relieving stress, but yoga is especially good for accomplishing this.
 Yoga postures force the practitioner to focus on the details of each movement.
 This not only works out the body, but gives the mind a useful task upon which to concentrate.

 Another reason yoga is so beneficial in this regard is that it promotes deep breathing.
 Stress is associated with shallow and fast breathing.
 When you are stressed out, you also tend to breathe higher up, through the chest or lungs, and not the abdomen.
 Yoga teaches you to slow down your breathing and to breathe through your diaphragm.
 This can very quickly help you feel more centered and relaxed.

+Not all health benefits of practice are obvious.
 Yoga can also make you feel more positive and confident.
 A 2010 study, conducted at the Boston School of Medicine, found that yoga is more effective than walking – when it comes to reducing anxiety and putting people in a better mood.
 This suggests that yoga might be effective for helping people with depression and other mood disorders, though more research has to be done before this can be stated conclusively.